newaetech/chipwhisperer-target-cw308t/CW308T_ATMega1284RFR2/README.md

 tri-state the SPI lines, you may end up accidentally loading an ISP programming command.

-GPIO3 is normally used to switche the 4066 electronic switch from connecting the external SPI connections between the SPI-Flash memory chip and the MegaRF device.
+GPIO3 is normally used to switch the 4066 electronic switch from connecting the external SPI connections between the SPI-Flash memory chip and the MegaRF device.
 You must set GPIO3 high to allow programming of the MegaRF chip, otherwise it is pulled low which disconnects the